jcomas/AirQualityMeter/README.md

 Considerations for CO2 Sensor:
 -----------------------------
-* Minimum readings each 15 minutes.
+* Readings each 1 or 2 minutes.
-* After 1 year you need recalibrate sensor.
+* Calibration according to manufacturer CO2 sensor.
-* Each 2 years replace sensor.
+* Lifetime of NDIR CO2 sensors: 5, 10 or 15 years.

 Resources: